Nursing – Accelerated

 • ATI TEAS exam scores must be no more than two (2) years old and ACT scores must be no more than ten (10) years old.

-• Effective July 1, 2022, ATI TEAS exams must be taken in an on-campus, proctored environment.
+• ATI TEAS exams must be taken in an on-campus, proctored environment.
 Remotely proctored exams will not be considered.

 • BHCLR “superscores” the ACT by using the highest subset from each exam to calculate the composite score.